-More Oak Tree Information Photo Credit: Hort Printers Color Your World Nurseries will usually have this type of tree in stock.
-You can call us for further information at: (505) 521-0496 or contact us here
+Color Your World Nurseries will usually have this type of tree in stock.
+You can call us for further information at (505) 521-0496 or contact us here.

-Glossy, dark green leaves hold color well.
-Full sun.
-It is one of the faster growing oak trees.
+The Live will retain it’s glossy, dark green leaves all year it likes full sun.
+It is also one of the faster-growing oak trees.

 It has a small tapered type acorn which can be used to produce another seedling oak trees.
 The live oak limbs grow low close to the ground, and later growing upward.
-It is a long-lived slow-growing tree.
+It is a long-lived moderate to fast growing tree.

 Maintenance: Medium – Some cleanup after foliage sheds during summer months.
 As stated earlier it produces small acorns that fall in late spring.
 This adds to the cleanup and maintenance.